-ECA is closely monitoring training programs within its Working Group and is a key partner in the establishment of the new EASA Part-FCL and Part-OPS legislation that describe the whole set of pilot training and operations.
-ECA is also a member of on-going EASA rulemaking tasks (e.g. on CRM training) and will continue with its active involvement in the upcoming discussions on loss of control.
+ECA within its TLO (Training Licensing and Operations) Working Group monitors closely the training programs and EASA rulemaking activities in the training field and, in the past, was a key partner in the establishment of the new EASA Part-FCL and Part-OPS legislation that describes the whole set of pilot training and operations.
+ECA’s experts are also regularly members of the EASA rulemaking tasks focusing on pilot training (e.g. on CRM training, Loss of Control and Upset Prevention and Recovery training) and will continue with its active involvement in the upcoming EASA tasks.
+Finally, ECA is a member of the informal industry group advising the Agency on pilot training: the Aircrew Training Policy Group (ATPG).

 Legislative texts about Flight Crew Licensing are very important, but one may wonder what pilot training entails in reality, whether it is sufficient, or whether the right skills have been trained.
 In short: What is pilot training and how can we achieve a level of proficiency necessary to operate safely?